thedocruby/comma/README.md

 ## Description

 COMMA is a mod configuration API (config API) that aims to use modern libraries and programming techniques to create a config generation experience that is both intuitive and flexible for the mod developers of tomorrow.
 Using SpongePowered's flexible [Configurate](https://github.com/SpongePowered/Configurate) library, COMMA is able to add JSON serializers for all of Minecraft's commonly used data types, through an internal library called MCereal (not yet available separately).
-Our modern use of flexible metaprogramming techniques allows COMMA to integrate with your mod, without any hassle.
+On top of this, our modern use of flexible metaprogramming techniques allows COMMA to integrate with your mod, without any hassle.

 ## License